free things to do in New York City

 Forum | Writing for Children Forum: Rachel Cohn

-Rachel Cohn is the author of many young adult novels, including the Gingerbread series, You Know Where to Find Me, and Very LeFreak.
+Rachel Cohn is the author of many young adult novels, including the Gingerbread series, You Know Where more to Find Me, and Very LeFreak.
 She has co-authored three collaborations with David Levithan: Dash & Lily's Book of Dares, Naomi & Ely's No Kiss List, and Nick & Norah's Infinite Playlist, which was turned into a movie starring Michael Cera and Kat Dennings.
 Her most recent book, Beta, is the first in a 4-book Young Adult sci-fi series about a teenage girl who is a clone.
-Moderated by Patricia McCormick, author most recently of New Fall Down, nominated for a 2012 National Book Award in Young People’s Literature.
+Moderated by Patricia McCormick, author most recently of New Fall Down, nominated for a 2012 National Book Award in Young People’s Literature. less

 New York City, NY; NYC